Trying to train or compete with a hangover can affect your performance.

 Alcohol is a vasodilator.
 This means it causes the blood vessels near the surface of the skin to expand.
 This results in heat loss and lowers your body temperature.

 Alcohol promotes water loss.
-It reduces the production of the antidiuretic hormone, causing you to urinate more.
-This, in turn leads to dehydration.
+It reduces the production of the antidiuretic hormone, causing you to pee more.
+This in turn leads to dehydration.

 Vitamin and mineral depletion